dBish6/Quest_Casino_Full-Stack_App/README.md

 The `web` directory is a `TypeSript React` app which uses `Vite` and custom an `SSR server` for SEO, `Framer Motion` for dynamic animations, `Redux` for state management, `Storybook` for testing and component management with the help from `Class Variance Authority` for variants and `Radix UI` here and there to ensure accessibility and other benefits. `PostCSS` and `CSS modules` handles styling.

 ### serverCore
 The `serverCore` directory contains the core API and socket connections via `socket.io`, developed using `TypeScript Express`.
 Despite considering alternative options, Quest Casino remains integrated with `Firebase`, I thought there was no reason to move the current `Firestore` database to some other document-oriented database, so we will still have the advantages of Firebase.
+FIX

 _This is the plan as of now._